-Drilling has its own benefits and, in certain conditions, its own disadvantages.
+Drilling has its benefits and, in certain conditions, its disadvantages.
 Merits and demerits aside, sometimes the nature of the vehicle also enables you or disables you for drilling.

 Those that require no drilling are often flatter and thus need more space.
-So, it’s also a consideration about how safe you can keep the antenna mount itself.
+So, it’s also a consideration of how safe you can keep the antenna mount itself.

 Sure, the looks aren’t that important.
 What you need is a mount that can support your powerful antenna so that you have smooth sailing ahead.
 Well, that’s not entirely true.
 After a point, you will start to realize the distinction between a poorly set-up and bad-looking antenna and a more professional, classy antenna.

 What distinguishes the two?
 Well, a lot.
 But the antenna mount is also an integral part.
-You see, there are many antenna mounts that make your antenna look like a natural extension of the chassis, the vehicle body.
+You see, many antenna mounts make your antenna look like a natural extension of the chassis, the vehicle body.
 They also merge seamlessly with the antenna itself.

 That’s where the mount plays an important role in the overall looks.
-And it’s an important factor too for many people who use the CB radio service on a regular basis.
+And it’s an important factor too for many people who use the CB radio service regularly.